pymc-devs/pytensor/doc/tutorial/modes.rst

 Default Optimizers
 ==================

-Pytensor allows compilations with a number of predefined rewrites that are expected to improve graph evaluation performance on average.
+PyTensor allows compilations with a number of predefined rewrites that are expected to improve graph evaluation performance on average.
 An optimizer is technically just a :class:`Rewriter`, or an object that indicates a particular set of rewrites (e.g. a string used to query `optdb` for a :class:`Rewriter`).

-The optimizers Pytensor provides are summarized below to indicate the trade-offs one might make between compilation time and execution time.
+The optimizers PyTensor provides are summarized below to indicate the trade-offs one might make between compilation time and execution time.

-These optimizers can be enabled globally with the Pytensor flag: ``optimizer=name`` or per call to pytensor functions with ``function(...mode=Mode(optimizer="name"))``.
+These optimizers can be enabled globally with the PyTensor flag: ``optimizer=name`` or per call to pytensor functions with ``function(...mode=Mode(optimizer="name"))``.

 =================  ============  ==============  ==================================================
 optimizer          Compile time  Execution time  Description
 =================  ============  ==============  ==================================================
-None               "++++++"      "+"             Applies none of Pytensor's rewrites o1 (fast_compile)  "+++++"       "++"            Applies only basic rewrites
+None               "++++++"      "+"             Applies none of PyTensor's rewrites o1 (fast_compile)  "+++++"       "++"            Applies only basic rewrites
 o2                 "++++"        "+++"           Applies few basic rewrites and some that compile fast o3                 "+++"         "++++"          Applies all rewrites except ones that compile slower